makersacademy/airport_challenge/README.md

 ## Further work identified
-Step 4 tests need to be implement as well as steps 5 and 6.
+Step 4 tests need to be implemented, as well as steps 5 and 6.
 I would likely approach steps 5 and 6 using a random number generator method and based on the results have stormy/sunny weather be returned based on a number.
-E.g sunny weather = 1 and stormy weather = 2.
+E.g. sunny weather = 1 and stormy weather = 2.

 Alternatively you can do a range to increase/decrease the chance of a particular weather pattern being chosen by the random number generator method.
-Eg: sunny weather = (1..15) and stormy weather (15..20)
+E.g. sunny weather = (1..15) and stormy weather (15..20)